eyecan-ai/pipelime-python/docs/get_started/operations.md

 - Each sample of the output sequence should depend solely on the corresponding sample of the input sequence.

 Pipelime provides some common stages off-the-shelf:
-- compose: applies a sequence of stages
+- `compose`: applies a sequence of stages
-- identity: returns the input sample
+- `identity`: returns the input sample
-- lambda: applies a callable to the sample
+- `lambda`: applies a callable to the sample
-- filter-keys: filters sample keys
+- `filter-keys`: filters sample keys
-- remap-key: remaps keys in sample preserving internal values
+- `remap-key`: remaps keys in sample preserving internal values
-- replace-item: replaces items in sample preserving internal values
+- `replace-item`: replaces items in sample preserving internal values
-- format-key: changes key names following a format string
+- `format-key`: changes key names following a format string
-- albumentations: sample augmentation via [Albumentations](https://albumentations.ai/).
+- `albumentations`: sample augmentation via [Albumentations](https://albumentations.ai/).

 Since a stage is called by `map` only when you get a sample from the sequence, to actually process each sample you have to go through all of them: